Chahine-Nicolas/DSI-3D_pages/about.markdown

 permalink: /about/
 ---

-Page of the article "Efficiently Distributed Watertight Surface Reconstruction" Thanks for reading!
+Page of the article "DSI-3D: Differentiable Search Index for Point Cloud Retrieval" Thanks for reading!